chapel-lang/chapel/doc/rst/language/evolution.rst

 Version 1.15 includes several language changes to improve array semantics.

+In summary:

+ * arrays are always destroyed when they go out of scope and in particular will not be preserved by use in `begin`.
+   See :ref:`readme-evolution.array-lexical-scoping`.
+ * the array alias operator `=>` has been deprecated in favor of creating references to an array or a slice of an array with `ref` or `const ref`.
+   See :ref:`readme-evolution.alias-operator-deprecated`.
+ * arrays now return by value by default instead of by `ref`.
+   See :ref:`readme-evolution.arrays-return-by-value`.
+ * arrays now pass by `ref` or `const ref` by default, depending on whether or not the formal argument is modified.
+   See :ref:`readme-evolution.array-default-intent`.

+Additionally, the default intent for record method receivers has changed:

+ * the method receiver for records is passed by `ref` or `const ref` by default, depending on whether or not the formal argument is modified.
+   See :ref:`readme-evolution.record-this-default-intent`.

+.. _readme-evolution.array-lexical-scoping:

 array lexical scoping
 *********************

-Continuing on the changes for 1.12 described below in :ref:`readme-evolution.lexical-scoping`, using arrays beyond their scope is now a user error:
+As described in the language changes for 1.12 in :ref:`readme-evolution.lexical-scoping`, using arrays beyond their scope is a user error.
+While such a program was in error starting with Chapel 1.12, such a pattern worked until Chapel 1.15.

+For example, this program will probably crash in Chapel 1.15:

 .. code-block:: chapel